llm-d-incubation/inferno-autoscaler/docs/ocp-deployment.md

   PROMETHEUS_BASE_URL: "https://thanos-querier.openshift-monitoring.svc.cluster.local:9091"
 ```

-After that, you can deploy the Inferno-Autoscaler using the basic `Make` target:
+After that, you can deploy the Workload-Variant-Autoscaler using the basic `Make` target:

 ```sh
 make deploy IMG=quay.io/infernoautoscaler/inferno-controller:0.0.1-multi-arch